Just recently, I had one of those “straw that breaks the camel’s back” moments.

 The Ferret flags up ‘Hot Alerts’ in customer feedback and sends them to front-line staff via email or SMS so they can trouble-shoot issues before they escalate or sales opportunities are lost.

-So if you need to identify the ‘straws that break the camel’s back’ within your organisation, contact us today and we’ll show you how we can help.
+So if you need to identify the moments in your customers' journey, contact us today and we’ll show you how we can help.